IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Sky Fractures have been changed to new projectiles for the later phases: accerating swords -Xemnas attack has been completely reworked, laser version is still the same.
 There is also now an attack delay after the attack
 -Drones no longer shoot lasers
--Background is less opaque
+-Shadow effect for the last stretch of the fight
+-Base Defense raised to 50 (from 0)
+-DPS drones are now immune to damage for 180 ticks after spawning, to give them a chance to leave -Tyrant overhauls alot of Hellion's basic attacks when it activates, it also now activates ASAP in Nightmare mode and stacks later
+-Several basic moves have different movement in later phases -Skeletron Hands are now a 1-time summon at 90% Health, and need to be killed to advance the fight -Army phases removed (infact, disabled for now as an option), need to add new attacks to take their place thou

+-New changes to Hellion Core:
+-Warm up periods and animations where the worm can't be hurt or do contact damage -New intro

 -New changes to Phaethon:
--Orbiting overseen heads are now farther away (almost double), and shoot slower per phase with more delay between -Eol Attack (yes it's called that) now gives off light in the darkness
+-Orbiting overseen heads are now farther away (almost double), and shoot slower per phase with more delay between -Eol Attack (yes it's called that) now gives off light in the darkness -Overseen Asteriods are now damagable, but tanky to a degree to make it hard to kill them with on-tier gear

 -New Changes to Cratrosity:
 -Cratrosity's code has been refactored, no more stupidly massive arrays!
 Hazaah!
 -Has more HP, but loses a percent of it after each phase (also applies to Cratogeddon, which makes the fight easier)

 -New changes to Supreme Pinky phase 2:
--Core now resists 80% of piercing damage, but whenever slime dies it creates a homing projectile that flies back to the boss and deals 1000 damage to it; more builds are now viable to kill the boss imo
+-Core now resists 80% of piercing damage, but whenever a slime dies it creates a homing projectile that flies back to the boss and deals 1000 damage to it; more builds are now viable to kill the boss imo
 -Fixed map icon